Box and Whisker Plot

 Chart overview

-Box and whisker plots (boxplots) provide a standardized way of displaying data distribution based on five key statistics: minimum, first quartile (Q1), median, third quartile (Q3), and maximum.
+Box and whisker plots (boxplots) provide a standardized way of displaying a distribution from five summary statistics: minimum, first quartile (Q1), median, third quartile (Q3), and maximum.

 Key points